Rurouni Kenshin the movie – Review

 Enemy “Gimme” *takes bottle and drinks it*

 The kicker of this particular fight was when Sanosuke delivered a thunderous german suplex.
-Serge is certain that Chris Benoit will be friggin proud to see that.
+Lyle is certain that Chris Benoit will be friggin proud to see that.
 Well for the rest of the story, go watch it and learn that in the particular adaptation; Himura Kenshin does only one Hiten Mitsurugi-ry? move.

 Overall, we are giving this movie 7 out of 10 stars.
 It was great that the director and producer did not emphasize much on Kenshin’s infamous Hiten Mitsurugi-ry?.
 Takeru Satoh who played Kenshin in this movie look as good as his manga counterpart and he portrayed Kenshin too damn good.
-While Serge was watching this, he wandered why the name Takeru Satoh sounded familiar.
+While Lyle was watching this, he wandered why the name Takeru Satoh sounded familiar.

 Then he realize that this was the same guy who acted in Kamen Rider Den-O as the titular hero.
 Well that’s enough talk for tonight.
 Oh the ending song in the film is called The Beginning and it is performed by One OK Rock.